MarekMaslanka/deku/README.md

  - KLP relocations for non-unique symbols in modules are not supported yet.
  - Functions with non-unique name in the object file are not supported yet.
  - Kernel configurations with the CONFIG_OBJTOOL for stack validation are not fully supported yet.
+ - Changes to the lib/* directory are not supported